Blog Posts

 Why dentists recommend it

-Dental professionals increasingly recommend the Sereclean Dental Pod because it's the only ultrasonic cleaning pod registered with the MHRA as a certified medical device [1].
+Dental professionals increasingly recommend the Sereclean Dental Pod because it's the only ultrasonic cleaning pod registered with the MHRA as a certified medical device.
 This official certification confirms its safety and effectiveness for dental appliances.
-Dentists appreciate that the device uses the same ultrasonic technology trusted in professional laboratories and clinical settings for decades [1].

 Unique features of the Sereclean Dental Pod

 The Sereclean Dental Pod distinguishes itself through several innovative features.
-Initially, its cutting-edge 42,000 Hz ultrasonic technology creates millions of nano bubbles that vibrate at high frequency [1].
-This process, known as cavitation, occurs an impressive 4,000 times per second [1].
+Its cutting-edge 42,000 Hz ultrasonic technology creates millions of nano bubbles that vibrate at high frequency.
+The Pod boasts the market's largest tank capacity, accommodating multiple aligners, retainers, or even dentures simultaneously.
+The entire cleaning cycle completes in just 5 minutes.

 How it protects your aligners from damage

-Important to realise, the Sereclean Dental Pod features an automatic temperature control system that monitors water temperature throughout the cleaning cycle [1].
-As soon as temperatures approach levels that might damage appliances, the system automatically powers down, preventing warping or distortion [1].
+The Sereclean Dental Pod features an automatic temperature control system that monitors water temperature throughout the cleaning cycle.
+As soon as temperatures approach levels that might damage appliances, the system automatically powers down, preventing warping or distortion.

 Using Sereclean tablets for better results

-While the Sereclean Dental Pod works effectively with water alone, adding a Sereclean tablet significantly enhances the cleaning process [13].
-These specially formulated tablets are designed to work synergistically with the ultrasonic technology, boosting antibacterial effectiveness [14].
+While the Sereclean Dental Pod works effectively with water alone, adding a Sereclean tablet significantly enhances the cleaning process.
+These specially formulated tablets are designed to work synergistically with the ultrasonic technology, boosting antibacterial effectiveness.
+The tablets eliminate up to 99.9% of harmful bacteria while preventing odours, stains, and plaque buildup.

 What ultrasonic cleaners can't do